Bridport - Dorset

 1785 At the junction of East Street and South Street, St Andrew's Chapel was demolished to make way for the new Town Hall.

-1786 Completion of Bridport's Grade I listed Georgian Town Hall and Market House, at a cost of £3,000.
+1786 Completion of Bridport's Grade I listed Georgian Town Hall and Market House, at a cost of almost £3,000.

 1789 Downe Hall, a large mansion sitting on the side of Coneygar Hill, was built for William Downe.

 1794 Mountfield, the current location of Bridport's council offices, was built for William Downe.
-It is believed that The Grove was also built for him around this time.

 1794 The Chapel in the Garden, a Unitarian Church, was built along East Street.